Market-Connections Professional Resume Writing Services

 • What are some of the skills and abilities you see as necessary for someone to succeed in this job?

-• What would be a surprising but positive thing the new person could do in first 90 days?
+• What would be a surprising but positive thing the new person could do in the first 90 days?

 • What challenges might I encounter if I take on this position?